ourworldventures/www_ourparadise/content/home/index.md

 {% row(style="center" margin="narrow" padding="top") %}

-## Earth Protection
+## Protectors of Paradise

 <br>

 ![Earth Protection](img/earth_pro.png#mx-auto#large)

 By creating our own paradise we have a responsibility to the planet.
-As such, we will have four initial projects to ensure the conservation and regeneration of the various locations in which we will be present: Chumbe Island, Mbweni Ruins, Mbweni Botanical Gardens, and the Mbweni Mangrove Forest.
+As such, we have four initial projects to ensure the conservation and regeneration of OurParadise – Chumbe Island, Mbweni Ruins, Mbweni Botanical Gardens, and the Mbweni Mangrove Forest.

 <button>[Learn More](/protection)</button>